 Come to think of it, I never thought I would eat kale chips either.
 However, ingesting dried leafy greens isn’t exactly a poison hazard, despite what small children may believe.
 On second thought, I’ll leave the Windex out of this dish.
 You’re welcome.

-On a sliding scale of difficulty, this meal is a cinch to make.
+On a sliding scale of difficulty, this easy paleo Greek chicken skillet is a cinch to make.
 I love how easy it is to prep and throw everything together.
 In around 30 minutes (gasp, or less!), you have a main dish bursting with flavor.
 That’s clutch for busy moms, career woman, and wanna-be Greek socialites (like me).

-Now, before you get to actually making the dish, some simple prep work will make things far easier.
+Now, before you get to actually making this easy paleo Greek chicken skillet, some simple prep work will make things far easier.
 First, I typically pre-chop and refrigerate all the vegetables that morning, or at least a few hours beforehand, and mix all the spices in a small bowl so they are ready to roll when it’s time to cook.
 Taking a few minutes to do simple prep work beforehand really makes a big difference during the frenzy of dinnertime.
 You’ll be grabbing your prepped goodies out of the fridge and throwing them in a pan like a pro, dare I say an Emeril-esk Greek kitchen goddess.
 BAM/OPAH!

 To start, preheat your oven to 350 degrees.
 Heat 1 tablespoon of coconut oil in a large oven-proof or cast iron skillet on medium/high.
 Place your chicken breasts in the skillet and let them begin to cook for roughly 3-4 minutes, or until a nice golden brown sear forms.
 Flip the chicken and add the sliced bell peppers, cooking an additional 3-4 minutes.